Death Note: Light vs L

 Thoughts, meaning and references of the new God: Light Yagami

 This article is dedicated to one of the most famous anime of recent times: Death Note.
 Inspection of the first 25 episodes which literally stick the spectator to the screen.
 The battle of intelligence is also a fight for principles.
 On one side, the God-like figure of Kira on the other, the genial of L in a breathless sequence of twists.
-I think there’s nothing more to add, enjoy the reading!
+I think there’s nothing more to add, enjoy the reading of our death note analysis!

 Don’t forget, a second article completes the analysis of the whole anime series focusing more on the topics not covered by this first contribution!